eknylvac/HDLNcodes/README.md

 # HDLNcodes
 In this repository, you can find the MATLAB codes of 'Design of Urban Logistics Networks to Support Home Delivery' paper.
+Besides the functions that were explained below, you can find the main code of our design and other minor functions that were used in this design.

 ## Contents
 * [DemandWeight](https://github.com/eknylvac/HDLNcodes/blob/main/demandweight.m)